nuonic-digital/composer-patches-plugin/README.md

 # composer-patches-plugin

+> This plugin is based on the netresearch/composer-patches-plugin

 This plugin allows you to provide patches for any package from any package.

 If you don't want a patch package outside the root package, consider providing it as package in the [repositories key](https://getcomposer.org/doc/04-schema.md#repositories)